ShermanYeezus/hw-tdd-rspec/README.md

 Learning Goals
 --------------
-After you complete this assignment, you should be able to:
+After you complete this assignment, you should be able to:ddd

 * Create and run simple Cucumber scenarios to test a new feature